techyavixyz/google-cdn-monitoring/SETUP.md

 🚀 KloudScope Backend running on http://localhost:3001
 📊 CDN Analytics API ready
 🔐 Authentication enabled
+✅ Admin user created successfully (admin/admin123)
 ```

+**Note:** The admin user (`admin`/`admin123`) will be automatically created when the backend starts for the first time.
+If it already exists, it will be skipped.
 ## Step 3: Frontend Setup

 ### Install Dependencies